-The last thing you want on your rig electrical system is a short because of corrosion.
-If you drive or park in any salty environments you want to use this on any electrical connection.
+The last thing you want on your rig electrical system is short because of corrosion.
+If you drive or park in any salty environments you want to use this on an electrical connection.
 Dielectric grease prevents rust and corrosion and increases performance.

 11. Plumbers Grease

 Plumbers grease can be used on plumbing hardware such as handles, knobs, and levers.
 Food grade safe, it keeps components lubed for smooth operation and it can also be used as a lubricant for many other applications.